-Nominations closed at noon on Wednesday, 7 November 2018.
+Nominations closed at noon on Monday, 7 January 2019.

 A total of three nominations were received by close of nominations.
+Only two nominations were accepted as one person did not pay the nomination deposit.

-The draw for ballot paper position, held at 2pm on 7 November 2018, was conducted by the returning officer at the returning officer's office.
+The draw for ballot paper position, held at 2pm on Wednesday, 16 January 2019, was conducted by the returning officer at the returning officer's office.